patrickayoup/bunpro-planner/README.md

     $ npm test

-When developing, you can also set the runner to watch for changes and re-run tests:
+When developing, you can also use the dev config to debug, watch for changes and re-run tests:

-    $ npm run test-watch
+    $ npm run test-dev